ThakeeNathees/pocketlang/tests/native/README.md

 ## Example on how to integrate pocket VM with in your application.
-### This readme is incomplete (WIP)

-- Including this example this repository contains 3 examples on how to integrate pocket VM with your application
+- Including this example this repository contains several examples on how to integrate pocket VM with your application
-  - This example
+  - These examples (currently 2 examples)
   - The `cli/` application
   - The `docs/try/main.c` web assembly version of pocketlang